Welcome to Lady Be Good.net

 The VSI Photo...

+VSI needles indicate an aircraft is flying level when the needle is at the 9 o'clock position, they move upward (toward the "10 o'clock" position) when ascending, and downward (toward the "8 o'clock" position) when descending.
+VSI's operate by measuring incremental changes in atmospheric pressure inside a semi-sealed chamber with a sensitive diaphragm at its center.
+There is a small "calibrated leak" allowing air into the chamber from the outside which expands or compresses the diaphragm momentarily allowing it to transfer this difference in air pressure to the indicator needle by way of delicately calibrated linkages.
 Because it takes a moment for the changing air pressure to enter the chamber, effect the diaphragm, and transfer the data via the linkages, there is usually a slight delay in sending the data to the needle.
-In addition, because the internal parts of a VSI are quite sensitive, it's not uncommon for the diaphragm or linkages to become damaged at impact.
+In addition, because the internal parts of a VSI are quite sensitive, it's not uncommon for the diaphragm or linkages to become damaged during a strong jolt or impact.
 This can sometimes "freeze" the needle at or near the position it was indicating when the damage occurred.
 Because this is a sealed gauge that cannot be tampered with without opening it, it's very unlikely it was changed by anyone prior to the photograph below.
-The photo clearly shows the VSI needle is "frozen" at a descent rate consistent with the 300 feet per minute rate we observed, and compellingly corroborates the 3,500 ft. red track descent rate.

 Bail Out: A Question of Wind

-One of the nagging questions surrounding the bail out of the crew has been why the apparent "rally point" of the crew was found 4/10th of a mile southwest of Lt.
-Woravka's remains.
-If the LBG passed over Woravka's position (as it must have because his chute did not fully open), and the crew had landed aligned along a line of roughly 150/330 degrees from his location, how did they end up rallying 4/10ths of a mile southwest?
 Bail out protocol, as chronicled in the B-24 pilots manual, calls for the crew to prepare for bail out by opening the bomb bay doors, the nose wheel hatch, and the rear escape door, located on the underside near the tail of the plane.
 The first to exit are to be the bombardier (in this case Woravka), and then the navigator (Hays) through the nose wheel hatch.
 Then the tail gunner (Adams) and the left waist gunner (Shelley) are to leave through the rear escape hatch.
 Then the right waist gunner (Moore), followed by the flight engineer and the radio operator (Ripslinger and LaMotte) are to jump through the open bomb bay doors.
 Finally, the co-pilot and pilot (Toner and Hatton) through the bomb bay doors as well.
-Had they followed this protocol, Woravka would have naturally been the the first crew member to leave the plane.
-Had they all followed shortly thereafter, even at an interval as tight as 3 seconds a piece, the bail out would have taken 24 seconds to achieve, during which time the LBG, flying at 111 knots would have covered nearly a mile of ground.

 These anomalies can be readily explained however if a light wind from a generally NE direction were present at the time.
 But can this be verified?
 We searched for meteorological records of seasonal winds in central Libya and found that the NOAA database extends back to 1949.
 Using the wind data from this year (and nearly identical trends from later ones) a seasonal pattern is clearly evident.
 This data shows thaw the predominant surface winds at the bail out location for March thru April are generally "light winds" from the NE to ENE.
 The average speed of these winds can even be estimated from the java based applet at the Columbia University web site that hosts the data.
 We've charted and interpreted the months in question here: NOAA Libyan Winds Database - 1949.
 Granted, though no one can be certain of what the exact weather conditions actually were on the Calanscio Plain on the night of April 4th, 1943, the historical data clearly suggests that light NE winds were certainly not uncommon.